Estabrook Woods: Access Controversy

 Estabrook Trail traverses private property in Estabrook Woods, connecting Estabrook Road in Concord to Estabrook Road in Carlisle.
-In April of 2017, the owners of the southern half mile of Estabrook Trail posted a sign indicating that the trail was temporarily closed due to a series of Coyote attacks on dogs.
+In April 2017, the owners of the southern half mile of Estabrook Trail posted a sign indicating that the trail was temporarily closed due to a series of Coyote attacks on dogs.
 The Town of Concord disputed the owners’ rights to close or regulate the trail and in November 2017 sued for access to the private road.
 Current and prior owners relied on a 1932 Order of Discontinuance, under an old law, which made them the owners of the road.
 In November 2022, the Land Court held that 1932 discontinuance established a privately owned way with a public easement for travel.
 This landmark ruling affects the status of all such discontinued roads around the State.
 The Defendants filed a Notice of Appeal in December 2022.
+In August 2025, the Massachusetts Supreme Judicial Court upheld the decision of the Land Court as modified by the Appeals Court, finding that the 1932 discontinuance only terminated the public obligation to maintain the road but did not terminate the public's right of access.